Guidance

 Applies to England

-The Woodland Carbon Guarantee (WCaG) is a £50 million scheme that aims to help accelerate woodland planting rates and develop the domestic market for woodland carbon for the permanent removal of carbon dioxide from the atmosphere.
-It is an objective in the 25 Year Environment Plan and was announced in the autumn 2018 Budget.
+The Woodland Carbon Guarantee (WCaG) was a £50 million scheme to help accelerate woodland planting rates and develop the domestic market for woodland carbon for the permanent removal of carbon dioxide from the atmosphere.
+It is an objective in the 25 Year Environment Plan and was announced in the autumn 2018 budget.

 What is on offer?

-Unlike most existing woodland creation support mechanisms the WCaG is not a grant or a fund and it does not contribute towards the cost of planning, establishment or early maintenance.
+The WCaG is not a grant or a fund and it did not contribute towards the cost of woodland creation planning, establishment or early maintenance.

-Find out more about the funding on offer in our Woodland Carbon Guarantee leaflet (PDF, 558 KB, 4 pages) and in the more in-depth guide to Getting started with the Woodland Carbon Guarantee (PDF, 683 KB, 12 pages).
+Find out more in our Woodland Carbon Guarantee leaflet (PDF, 558 KB, 4 pages) and in the detailed guide:

 Projects without grant support

-These projects will have a higher, but undisclosed, reserve price at auction compared to projects that will receive grant support.
-The higher reserve price reflects that the upfront costs of planting are borne by the project developer and are not recovered through grants such as the England Woodland Creation Offer.
+These projects had access to a higher, but undisclosed, reserve price at auction compared to projects that will receive grant support.
+The higher reserve price reflected that the upfront costs of planting are borne by the project developer and are not recovered through grants such as the England Woodland Creation Offer (EWCO).

-Projects can still receive Woodland Creation Planning Grant to support the design process and remain eligible for this new category.
+Projects could still receive Woodland Creation Planning Grant to support the design process and remain eligible for this new category.

-Alongside the category for projects without grant support, the eighth auction will continue to accept applications for projects that intend to use government grant schemes.
-This needs to be declared on the application form, these projects will be subject to the lower reserve price of £30 per WCU.
+Alongside the category for projects without grant support, the eighth auction also accepted applications for projects that intended to use government grant schemes.
+This needed to be declared on the application form, these projects were subject to the lower reserve price of £30 per WCU.

 Find out if you are eligible

-The WCaG is open to land managers who are owner occupiers, tenants, landlords and licensors, as long as they have control of the land and all the activities needed to meet the obligations of the WCaG for the full duration of the contract.
+The WCaG was open to land managers who are owner occupiers, tenants, landlords and licensors.
+You needed to have control of the land and all the activities to meet the obligations of the WCaG for the full duration of the contract.

 The WCaG application cannot include land: